MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Move-SPEnterpriseSearchLinksDatabases.md

 ```

 ### -Confirm
-**Below Content Applies To:**SharePoint Server 2013

-Prompts you for confirmation before running the cmdlet.

-**Below Content Applies To:**SharePoint Server 2016

 Prompts you for confirmation before executing the command.
-For more information, type the following command: get-help about_commonparameters
+For more information, type the following command: `get-help about_commonparameters`